kurval/42-push_swap/README.md

 I have three different algorithms for different amount of integers:

 **sort_three**: Sorts three integers less than 3 moves.
 This was quite simple because there was only 3 X 2 different combinations.

 **sort_five**: Sorts five integers in less than 11 moves.
 Best case is 7 moves (see the example).
 This algorithm finds the lowest number that is pushed to stack B following the next integer that is also pushed to stack B. After that I can use sort_three to solve stack A and push lowest number from stack B back to A. Then I have to find the right spot for the last number and put in place.

 **big_sort**: This algorithm is designed for larger amount of integers.
-This algorithm splits stack A into smaller chunks which are pushed to stack B: <= 100 are splitted into 5 chunks and > 100 integers into 10 chunks.
-Smaller chunks are pushed first to stack B. I used sorted array of integers to help me to split stack A. When all of the numbers are in the stack B then I can start to search numbers from biggest number and push them back to stack A. This continues until B is empty and A is sorted.
+This algorithm splits stack A into smaller chunks which are pushed to stack B: <= 100 are splitted into 5 chunks and > 100 integers into 10 chunks. **Chunks with smallest numbers** are pushed first to stack B. I used sorted array of integers to help me to split stack A. When all of the numbers are in the stack B then I can start to search numbers from biggest number and push them back to stack A. This continues until B is empty and A is sorted.
 For optimizing I created a function called shortest way to check is it more effective to use rb or rrb to get that number on top of the stack B.

 ## Future optimizing